MarkusSchilling/py_scripts/README.md

 # py_scripts
-This repository is supposed to comprise some small scripts and little helpers based on python coding.
+This repository comprises some small scripts and little helpers based on python coding.
+These are just some examples that raise no claim to completeness.